Literacy and Education Advancement

 Tree planting and park improvement projects, as well as initiatives to clean up public spaces are ongoing projects undertaken by GCU.
 These are aimed at giving the youth a sense of ownership and teaching them about the benefits of looking after their environment.
 These projects also aim to generate an appreciation for cleaner spaces in the community and a respect for common properties in the community.

 GCU has initiated a number of food garden and common property planting initiatives.
-These are challenging in the very sandy and windy environment and lack of easily available water.
-Nevertheless, the projects have inspired members of the community and changes are evident with more gardens and trees being nurtured and surviving.
+These are challenging in the very sandy and windy environment with difficult access to water.
+Nevertheless, the projects have inspired members of the community and changes are evident.

 Feeding the Hungry

-From its very beginning GCU saw the need to feed the young people in the community, particularly primary school children.
-Feeding schemes have been established at a number of the primary schools, some of which have subsequently been taken over by those schools.
+A child can’t and won’t learn on an empty stomach.
+From its inception GCU saw the need to feed the young people in the community.
+Feeding schemes have been established at a number of the primary schools, some have subsequently been taken over by those schools.
 GCU has also provided food to the community for many years with weekly and sometimes multiple feeding projects every week.

 Mother City Kitchen Project